 One of the nice things about being confined to one colour, in this case “spot green,” is that you can turn the very limitations into possibilities.
 So, having identified green as the colour of HA, and also the colour of birth (or even rebirth, a la Spring, as well as the colour of mortality in flesh) when HA becomes pure thought, so to speak, or when her ideas and thinking begin to transcend her actual moment, I felt that the colour could then spread.
 But I really wanted to limit it until that moment — and that image of her astride the Earth, well, you’ll note that the green also goes out into galaxies too.
 But one of the big things I got from HA, especially from The Human Condition, is that we, as humans, are supposed to be on this planet.
 It’s not fair to “pull an Elon Musk” and when the Earth is a husk just Tesla rocket ourselves to another planet.
 Nope.
 Mother Earth is our place, and I hope that HA’s ideas (and maybe the migration of the green colour in my telling her story) show that using agency and creativity to give back to this planet that has given us so much is a fact of being now.
 I hope.

 After I finished the book on HA, as I was searching about for another character, an amazing story crossed my path—the discovery of a trove of lost autobiographies of Jewish teens from Eastern Europe from before World War II, all in Yiddish, and all searingly true because they were written anonymously for an ethnographic research study.
 I found them moldering in the basement of a mothballed cathedral in central Vilnius for 70 years.
-I’m bringing six of these remarkable teenage boys and girls to life in a new comic, a book, currently titled When I Grow Up, coming out next year.
+I’m bringing six of these remarkable teenage boys and girls to life in a new comic, a book, currently titled When I Grow Up, coming out in October 2021.